Kays-Somewhere/CTF-Write-Ups/Diver OSINT 2025/Write Ups/01_asset(easy).md

 --------------------------------------------

 The first thing I checked was the company’s about page at https://magneight.com/about.html for information.
 There I found the CEO’s name, Mizuki Sekozaki.
-I tried searched for “Mizuki Sekozaki” and variations of it including the Japanese translation on DuckDuckGo and Google.
+I tried searching for “Mizuki Sekozaki” and variations of it including the Japanese translation on DuckDuckGo and Google.
 I was not able to locate any information.

 ![Screenshot 2025-06-11 163417](https://github.com/user-attachments/assets/f3e52bb8-7267-45f8-b6a3-546fb62966a8)